chiperific/timeshift/README.markdown

 ### For WMRECC:
 - find && replace datePicker classes with options in shared.js.coffee
 - Run the test suite
-- Fix the dataTables resizing and shut-off page reload on wind size change
+- Fix the dataTables resizing and shut-off page reload on window size change